XiangkeChen/My_Leetcode/readme.md

-These repo tracks all my leetcode solutions and my ideas.
+This repo tracks all my leetcode solutions and my ideas.

 I'll try to solve one problem using different approaches for some classical problems.